netik/chibios-orchard/BUILDING.md

 the following command to connect to it.
 Run this in one window.

 /usr/local/cortex-m0/bin/openocd -f interface/cmsis-dap.cfg -f target/klx.cfg

+On my Mac Pro I could not get CMSIS-DAP to work over USB AT ALL.
+It failed miserably.

+I am using an Olimex debugger now directly to the SWD headers.
+See Appendix A at the bottom of this document for help.

+The run commnad for on Mac OS with the GNU ARM Toolchain is:
+  /usr/local/bin/openocd -f interface/ftdi/olimex-arm-usb-ocd-h.cfg \
+  /Applications/GNU\ ARM\ Eclipse/OpenOCD/0.10.0-201610281609-dev/bin/openocd \
+    -f interface/ftdi/olimex-arm-usb-ocd-h.cfg \
+    -f interface/ftdi/olimex-arm-jtag-swd.cfg \
+    -f target/klx.cfg -c "gdb_flash_program enable" -c "gdb_breakpoint_override hard"

 Note: to talk directly to the device via JTAG/SWD header with the Olimex debugger, use this command: